 And that’s a warp folks.
 I hope you have picked out your new travel companion from our selection of the best travel backpack for women – and are planning your next epic adventure!
 (Psst. if you need a little inspiration – check out our list of the best group tours on the planet or get inspired with 50+ EPIC Travel Goals!)

 And if you like this post – or know a girlfriend who is in need of a decent women-specific backpack, please tweet, pin, flip or share on Facebook – I’d really appreciate it!

-And if you liked this travel gear list, take a look at the other recent posts and packing lists in this series:
+And if you liked this travel gear list, take a look at the other recent posts, travel resources and packing lists in this series:

 - The Ultimate Road Trip Packing List – keeping you and your care happy, entertained & healthy on the road